 Doris currently supports the following permissions

 Nodes change permissions.
 Including FE, BE, BROKER node addition, deletion, offline operations.
-Currently, this permission can only be granted to Root users.
+User who has Node_priv and Grant_priv permission, can grant Node_priv to other users.

 The root user has this permission by default.